DavyJonesLocker/ember-validations/README.md

 Validation support for Ember Objects

-**Note: This is an implementation of ActiveModel::Validations from Ruby on Rails**

-_Eventually framework specific validation rules will have to be written.
-Currently only Rails is supported.
-In future versions the validation framework will be configurable._

 Development on this library will be on-going until `1.0`.
 We follow `Semantic Versioning` so expect backwards incompatible changes between minor version bumps.
 Patch version bumps will not introduce backwards